yoginderbagga/90DaysOfDevOps/2026/day-32/docker-volumes-networking.md

 <img width="1780" height="602" alt="image" src="https://github.com/user-attachments/assets/50ed1bd2-b14a-4919-b068-cca3b169d711" />

-# Task 2: Named volums
+# Task 2: Named volumes

 Excersise completed.
 Removed the previous container and rebuild it again with a Volume data and then removed it back again.
 This time data was persisted into the same container as the data persistent done with volume.